neurosnap/starfx/docs/posts/loaders.md

 You can put whatever you want in there.
 This is a useful field when you want to pass structured data from a thunk into the view on success or failure.
 Maybe this is the new `id` for the entity you just created and the view needs to know it.
-The `meta` prop is where you would be contextual information beyond a `message` string.
+The `meta` prop is where you would put contextual information beyond the `message` string.